building robust supply chains through sustainable purchasing

 Sustainable purchasing goes beyond processes and compliance.
 It is built on trust, collaboration and long-term partnerships that create value for both businesses and suppliers.

-Robustness is built, not tested
+Robustness is built

 The strongest supply chains are not only resilient after disruption.
 They are built through better purchasing practices, stronger supplier engagement and continuous improvement.